ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

 The `checked` operator evaluates the contained expression in a checked context, and the `unchecked` operator evaluates the contained expression in an unchecked context.
-A *checked-expression* or *unchecked-expression* corresponds exactly to a *parenthesized-expression* (§7.6.3), except that the contained expression is evaluated in the given overflow checking context.
+A *checked_expression* or *unchecked_expression* corresponds exactly to a *parenthesized_expression* (§7.6.3), except that the contained expression is evaluated in the given overflow checking context.

 The overflow checking context can also be controlled through the `checked` and `unchecked` statements (§8.11).